 Rev Francis Duncan Windsor was a Schoolmaster at Felsted School from 1891-1928?
 Housemaster, Windsor House (c) 1900 - 1928, Librarian, Assistant Chaplain and Local Sec of the Mission, until he retired to Wembley.

-Known for his famous slow walk down the drive, monocle in eye, straw hat on head, secured by the crook of a walking stick held with both hands behind his back, sclerosis got the better of him.
+Known for his famous slow walk down the drive, monocle in his eye, with a straw hat on his head, secured by the crook of a walking stick held with both hands behind his back.
+Sclerosis got the better of him.

-Born in Kingston, Canada and son of Saml and Blanche M Windsor.
+Born in Kingston, Canada and son of Samuel and Blanche M Windsor.
 In 1871 the family lived in Worrall, Yorks.
-In 1881 he was Scholar at Christs Hospital School, Newgate St City London.
+In 1881 he was Scholar at Christ’s Hospital School, Newgate St, London.
 Rev F.D.
 Windsor, Oxf, MA.

 Florence Trigg